JENSPAH/JENSPAH/README.md

 - 👋 Hi, I’m @JENSPAH
-- 👀 I’m interested in pathogenesis and treatment of neurodegenerative diseases - in short: dementias.
-We use new biological and digital tools to solve these miracles of our species.
-- 💞️ I’m looking for colleagues to collaborate on mass spectrometry + imaging and biological and computational questions.
+- 👀 I’m looking for colleagues to collaborate on mass spectrometry + imaging and biological and computational questions.
 - 📫 How to reach me ... www.pahnkelab.eu

 <!---
 JENSPAH/JENSPAH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.